facebookresearch/habitat-challenge/README.md

     conda install -y habitat-sim-rearrange-challenge-2022  withbullet  headless -c conda-forge -c aihabitat
     ```
     **On MacOS, omit the `headless` argument**.

-    In case you face any issues related to the `GLIBCXX` version after conda installation, please uninstall this conda package and install the habitat-sim repository from source (more information [here](https://github.com/facebookresearch/habitat-sim/blob/main/BUILD_FROM_SOURCE.md#build-from-source)).
+    Note: If you face any issues related to the `GLIBCXX` version after conda installation, please uninstall this conda package and install the habitat-sim repository from source (more information [here](https://github.com/facebookresearch/habitat-sim/blob/main/BUILD_FROM_SOURCE.md#build-from-source)).
 Make sure that you are using the `hab2_challenge_2022` tag and not the `stable` branch for your installation.
-If you are on MacOS, exclude the `headless` flag.

-### Local Docker Evaluation
-In these steps, we will evaluate a sample agent in Docker.
-We evaluate in Docker because EvalAI requires submitting a Docker image to run your agent on the leaderboard. **Since these steps depend on [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker), they will only run on Linux**; no Windows or MacOS.

 1. Clone the challenge repository: